NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-   If you also select :guilabel:`Force signature`, when this identity is used, the user signature from which the shared mail was received will be automatically inserted.

-In this case, however, it is necessary that the personalized signature of the User from which it originates has been associated to the Email address and not to the User.
+   The :guilabel:`Force mailcard` option can be used only if the mailcard has been associated to the mail address.

 Sharing calendars and contacts
 ==============================